 Please note that MGL 94C, Section 18(e) does not specify a minimum number of contact hours to comply with this education requirement.
-All continuing education offerings must be consistent with the Board of Registration in Nursing (Board) requirements at 244 CMR 5.00: Continuing Education and, for this specific requirement, the Board Advisory Ruling #0901: Management of Pain.
-Advisory Ruling #0901 has been revised to include the new education requirement for APRNs with prescriptive authority.
+All continuing education offerings must be consistent with the Board of Registration in Nursing (Board) requirements at 244 CMR 5.00: Continuing Education.
+Advisory Ruling 0901: Management of Pain includes the education requirement for APRNs with prescriptive authority.

 By signing the MCSR form and by your signature on your license renewal form, you attest under penalties of perjury that you have complied with state tax and child support laws, mandatory reporting laws, and all Board laws and regulations, including continuing education requirements.